arnish-thesiya/Energy-data-and-powerplant-analysis-of-different-countries/README.md

-# Energy Data Analysis (University Project)
+# Energy Production Data Analysis (University Project)

-This project was completed as part of the "Python for Data Science" course at Hochschule Nordhausen.
+This project was developed as part of a university module on Python for Data Science.
+It analyzes energy production data from global power plants with a focus on country-level comparisons and trends.

-It involves:
+## Objectives
-- Cleaning and merging power plant datasets across different countries
+- Clean and merge datasets from different sources
-- Analyzing and comparing energy generation by type and region
+- Analyze energy production by country and energy type
-- Visualizing trends in renewables vs. fossil fuel use using matplotlib and seaborn
+- Visualize trends using bar charts and summary tables

-## Tools & Libraries
+## Tools & Technologies
-- Python
+- Python (Jupyter Notebook)
 - pandas
 - matplotlib
 - seaborn

+## Key Insights
+- Detailed comparison of South Africa’s energy profile with global data
+- Categorization and summation of energy production types across multiple regions
+- Simple, effective visual summaries to highlight energy trends

 ## Dataset
-Public dataset on global energy production (CSV format)
+Includes CSV data on global power generation by fuel type and country.

+---

+**Note:** This is an academic project intended for data exploration and learning purposes.